NihaalShameem/NihaalShameem/README.md

 I'm Nihaal, a data analyst with 3+ years of experience from New York City. <br>

-I am primarily interested in data analytics/data science and currently work as a  Senior Analyst @UM Worldwide. <br>
+I am primarily interested in data analytics/data science jobs and currently work as a  Senior Analyst @UM Worldwide. <br>

 I am passionate about contributing to high-impact initiatives that drive meaningful change.